 What actually belongs in the partition key

-The question worth asking before adopting any partitioning scheme is: “what column is already in every query that matters?”
-In most OLTP systems the answer is the primary key, and that should be the default choice — it’s already in every lookup, every join, every foreign-key fetch, so partitioning by it gets pruning for free without leaking into application code.
-The other answers are real but narrower: tenant_id works in a multi-tenant system only if every query is genuinely tenant-scoped, and a date column works only when the workload is fundamentally time-series and every query already filters by date.
-If those conditions don’t hold, the partition key will leak into application code the first time someone writes a query without it.
-Default to the primary key; pick something else only when you can prove it’s already in every query that matters.
+The question worth asking before adopting any partitioning scheme: what column is already in every query that matters?
+In most OLTP systems the answer is the primary key.
+It sits in every lookup, every join, every foreign-key fetch, so partitioning by it gets pruning for free.
+The other answers are real but narrower. tenant_id works in a multi-tenant system if every query is tenant-scoped; a date column works if the workload is time-series and every query already filters by date.
+When those conditions don’t hold, the partition key leaks into application code the first time someone writes a query without it.